 •I Think, Therefore I Die, now out at Sword and Sorcery.
 A follower of Rene Descartes’ mathematical mysticism battles the Man in the Iron Mask and his evil mastery of calculus!
 Strangely enough, it’s not a comedy.

-•The Wodehouse Murder Case is out at Azure Valley.
-A high society mage with a secret finds himself falling for his best friend’s girl.
+•In The Wodehouse Murder Case a high society mage with a secret finds himself falling for his best friend’s girl.
 Then everyone ends up trapped at a country house party with fog cutting them off and a killer among them!
 A comedy.
-Here’s me reading it aloud at Illogicon 2017.
+It’s in Atlas Shagged, and here’s me reading it aloud at Illogicon 2017.

 •Others Must Fail from the first issue of Semaphore is available for free via Lulu.
 Can determination and a positive outlook really overcome luck?

-•The Sword of Darcy can be ordered in hard copy as part of the More Scary Kisses anthology.
+•The Sword of Darcy is in Atlas Shagged but it’s also available in the More Scary Kisses anthology.
 It’s Pride and Prejudice with Conan of Cimmeria in the Darcy role.

 -What happens when all the world’s conspiracies try to work out their disagreements?

-•Uneasy Lies the Head That Wears the Clown is a podcast on Drabblecast.
+•Uneasy Lies the Head That Wears the Clown is in Atlas Shagged but also available as a podcast on Drabblecast.
 A Wall Street titan wakes up one morning and discovers he’s a clown.
 Literally.

 •One Hand Washes The Other came out in 2009 at Abyss and Apex.
 To win his ex-girlfriend back, Ryan agrees to do one small favor for a wizard.
 The favor’s bigger than Ryan expects, and reveals a truth he didn’t know was there.